Corridor Management Plan

 A variety of marketing programs have been explored.
 Those that were initiated have, for the most part, remained in place and are to be continued.
 These efforts have largely been undertaken by regional economic development agencies, local chambers of commerce and history-related organizations with the assistance and participation of federal offices including the National Park Service, Army Corps of Engineers and U. S. Forest Service.
 In 1992, the Colorado Tourism Office and the Southeast Tourism Board were disbanded after a statewide vote rejecting continuation of the tourism tax.
 A privately-funded organization, the Colorado Travel and Tourism Authority assumed some of the State's former duties; however, most responsibilities were assumed by local and regional groups.
 It should be noted, however, that financial support was provided by several State agencies, most notably CDOT's Byways Commission.

 Today we have resurrected the Colorado Tourism Office and there are now two tourism boards on the Byway, the Trinidad Tourism Board and the SECORT, Southeast Colorado Regional Tourism Board.
 Several of these communities have achieved designation as Preserve America Communities.
 Many of our Cities are beginning promotional materials for each city.
 We applaud they are are folling best practices in doing so.
 However there will always be a need for a more comprehsive guide to Colorado's Santa Fe Trail which we will continue to provide as a tool for businesses to promote the byway and vice versa.

 guide books; brochures; state-wide byways and tourism publications; news releases; and multi-state promotional campaigns.
 The Byway has an auto tour cd, pbs documentary, web site, brochure, visitor guide, photo collection, podcasts availalble through our social media page and all are available on the web to travel writters and partners who participate in promoting our Byway.

 Many of the materials produced are interpretive in nature, containing information which connects the visitor to the Byway's intrinsic qualities.
 Outdoor signage on trails and self guided tours have served to attract visitors to the Byway and its resources through distribution and advertising efforts and, therefore, are considered to be marketing tools.

-Promotional activities and partnerships include, radio ads, newsletter ads, America's Byways Birthday activities for the Santa Fe Trail in 2008, a reenactment with the Daughters of the American Revolution commemorating the 100th year of the marking of the Santa Fe Trail and a children's coloring contest, Wagon Races along the Purgatoire River for the schools was held in 2017.
+Promotional activities and partnerships include, radio ads, newsletter ads, America's Byways Birthday activities for the Santa Fe Trail in 2008, and again in 2018, a reenactment with the Daughters of the American Revolution commemorating the 100th year of the marking of the Santa Fe Trail and a children's coloring contest, Wagon Races along the Purgatoire River for the schools was held in 2017.

 While numerous guide books have been published about the Santa Fe Trail, ranging from academic dissertations to memoirs of frontier settlers who traveled the Trail, the book most directly related to marketing and promotion is Following the Santa Fe Trail: A Guide for Modern Travelers by Marc Simmons.
 Another publication well suited for the traveling visitor more interested in a vacation than a lengthy examination of the Trail's history is "Santa Fe Trail: National Historic Trail," a 15-page book written by Mark Gardner and published by the Southwest Parks and Monuments Association.